antawilf/antawilf.github.io/index.md

 * verschroben
 * kompliziert
 * tierlieb

-> Eine Frage hätte ich noch
-> jedesmal.
+Wie Columbomubo sagte:
+> I’ve always been more interested
+> in the future than in the past.